 The main reason avocado oil can aid in fat loss may be their high levels of healthy monounsaturated fats that are burned at a higher rate than other fat types and could trigger the body to burn more calories after eating [4].

-A Penn State study from 2013 showed that people who consumed about three tablespoons of high-oleic acid daily lowered their belly fat by 1.6 percent compared to those that used a flax/safflower oil blend high in polyunsaturated fat [6].
+A Penn State study from 2013 showed that people who consumed about three tablespoons of high-oleic acid daily lowered their belly fat by 1.6 percent compared to those who used a flax/safflower oil blend high in polyunsaturated fat [6].

 Another nutrition examination survey from 2021 showed that female participants who ate avocado daily for 12 weeks reduced visceral fat, indicating a change in fat distribution [7].